Thirty8Digital/CultureObject/README.md

 Change Log
 ---------------------

+####Version 3.0.0-beta.1
+* **New:** CSV2 Provider (Replaces CSV) - Support field name mapping, makes cleanup optional (for partial imports) and supports AJAX import.
+* **New:** Full i18n support.
+If you want to contribute in your native language, [become a WordPress Translator](https://translate.wordpress.org/projects/wp-plugins/culture-object)
+* **New:** CSV2/3.0.0 moves more of the logic out of providers and into CultureObject Core, meaning Version 4 can make writing a provider much easier.

 ####Version 2.1.3
 * **Fix:** Revert to old PHP syntax so we work on PHP 5.3 (but please, please upgrade to PHP 5.6 or PHP 7)